-"H-1B visa holders do not adversely affect U.S. workers," according to a May 2020 National Foundation for American Policy study by Madeline Zavodny, formerly an economist at the Federal Reserve Bank of Atlanta (and Dallas) and a professor of economics at the University of North Florida (UNF) in Jacksonville.
+"H-1B visa holders do not adversely affect U.S. workers," according to a May 2020 National Foundation for American Policy study by economist Madeline Zavodny.
 "On the contrary, the evidence points to the presence of H-1B visa holders being associated with lower unemployment rates and faster earnings growth among college graduates, including recent college graduates.
 Further, the results suggest that, if anything, being in a field with more H-1B visa holders makes it more likely that U.S.-born young college graduates work in a job closely related to their college major.
 The results here should give pause to policymakers considering imposing additional restrictions on the H-1B program.
-There is little reason to think doing so will help American workers."
-15
+There is little reason to think doing so will help American workers."14